hoeksemaa/shakespeare_analysis/README.md

 examining single, bigram, and trigram word frequency.

-worth noting that the nltk library is awesome but i'm gonna do this manually
+worth noting that the nltk library is awesome

+## Bigrams

+the most common bigram is "Don Pedro" (probably a speaking cue)!

 ## License